platiumsecnet/psnNIDS/psnIDS_features.md

 - Query all captured packets to correlate traffic that may not have triggered any alerts but still could be associated with malicious or undesired activity

+- Optimize the time for analyzing by a suite of convinient tools: reverse DNS and whois lookups of IP by Sguil; geo-IP mapping by Squert; visualize in charts, tables, maps by Kibana